AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-28-rise-of-agentic-analytics.md

 The rise of agentic analytics doesn't eliminate the analyst role.
 It changes it.

 Manual query writing, dashboard maintenance, and stakeholder interview cycles become a smaller part of the job.
-System design — defining the semantic layer, configuring the agent's investigation patterns, reviewing outputs, and catching errors the agent makes — becomes a larger part.
+System design : defining the semantic layer, configuring the agent's investigation patterns, reviewing outputs, and catching errors the agent makes,  becomes a larger part.

 Analysts who adapt will handle 10x the analytical throughput with the same team size.
 The shift requires learning to evaluate agent-generated analysis rather than generating it directly, and learning to define the context that makes agent outputs trustworthy.